HOTO Orbital Sander

 LACK OF PRESSURE FEEDBACK OR CONTROL

-Traditional models provide no feedback on how much pressure is being applied.
+Traditional models offer no feedback on the amount of pressure being applied.
 Excessive pressure can damage surfaces or reduce the tool’s efficiency, while too little pressure may not achieve the desired sanding results—yet users often have to rely on guesswork.

 Visited the team at Edward B. Mueller Company, a Cincinnati-based dealer of new and used woodworking machinery, to discuss their top-line Festool orbital sanders and explore potential areas for improvement and explore ergonomics, human factors, and affordance.